 Hawaiʻi Cooperative Studies Unit: Science Skills in Practice

-The Hawaiʻi Cooperative Studies Unit (HCSU), located within the University of Hawaii at Hilo Office of Research, administers a cooperative research program between the Pacific Island Ecosystems Research Center (PIERC) of the US Geological Survey Biological Resources Discipline and The University of Hawaiʻi at Hilo (UH Hilo).
+The Hawaiʻi Cooperative Studies Unit (HCSU), located within the University of Hawaii at Hilo Office of Community and Resarch Partnerships, administers a cooperative research program between the Pacific Island Ecosystems Research Center (PIERC) of the US Geological Survey and the University of Hawaiʻi at Hilo (UH Hilo).

 HCSU research projects located in Hawaiʻi and the US-affiliated Pacific focus on the ecological, environmental and sociocultural management of natural and cultural areas and other components of Department of the Interior agencies (including National Park Service and US Fish and Wildlife Service), other natural areas in Hawaiʻi and other similar areas in the region.

 The Unit's primary focus is on the conservation of Hawaiʻi's natural resources in protected habitats, such as national parks, wildlife refuges and the state's natural area reserves.
 Studies on cultural resources are also conducted, particularly where they interface with natural resource management, a not uncommon situation in Hawaiʻi.
-HCSU employees also work in the National Park of American Samoa, the War in the Pacific National Historical Park in Guam, and its associated unit in Saipan.
 Finally, the Unit participates in and interacts with a related program of graduate and undergraduate studies at the University.